 NATIONAL ANIMAL CRACKERS DAY

-This day brings us back to our childhood memories and the many boxes of Animal Crackers we shared with our friends.
+The celebration brings us back to our childhood memories and the many boxes of Animal Crackers we shared with our friends.
 Animal Crackers refer to a type of small cookie baked in the shape of circus or zoo animals, such as a lion, tiger, bear or elephant.
-The most common variety are light-colored and slightly sweet.
-However, chocolate and frosted varieties are also available.
-Even though animal crackers are made with layered dough much like crackers, they are sweet like cookies.
+The most common variety is light-colored and slightly sweet.
+However, makers also offer chocolate and frosted varieties, too.
+Even though animal crackers are made with layered dough, much like crackers, they are sweet like cookies.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!